Manevolent/manebot-music/README.md

 **Repositories** can associate to a music community to provide a backing store for *finite* tracks (sorry, Twitch.tv livestreams can't be stored).
 Planned repository storage targets are basic filesystem and NAS/NFS.

+**By default**, the *nul* repository is used; this means that, while Track metadata (titles, and such) are kept in the Manebot database, no audio information (samples) are stored locally.

 You can also use leverage the repository heirarchy to replicate your precious track data across sources, as well, in case you were worried about losing your *memories*.